 A battery charger (sometimes referred to as a converter, converter charger, or power converter) turns AC power to DC, transforming 110v (or 220v) to 12v.
 You can get them to convert to 24v too.

-An inverter (sometimes called a power inverter) turns DC power to AC, transforming DC power to AC power or 12v to 110v or 220v.
+An RV inverter (sometimes called a power inverter) turns Direct Current to AC, transforming DC power to AC power or 12v to 110v or 220v.

 You need an inverter to run AC appliances from the camper battery bank.